Eric Gordon: College career

 Gordon attended Indiana University Bloomington (IU).
 There he played shooting guard with the Hoosiers for one year and planned to study sports management.
 During his year at IU, Gordon attained many honors.
 He was the Big Ten Freshman of the Year and made the third team All-American.
 He is IU's all-time leading freshman scorer.
 He set a record at IU and in the Big Ten with 669 points.
 He was a candidate for the Wooden Award and Naismith Award, and was named second-team All-American for CBSSports.com.
 He wore number 23, as he did in high school.

 Gordon finished his freshman season averaging 20.9 points, 3.3 rebounds, and 2.4 assists per game, making 33.7% of his three-point shots and leading the Big Ten in scoring.
-He was highly effective for Indiana in its first 18 games as the Hoosiers started the season with 17 wins and only one loss, but entered into a noticeable shooting slump at the end of the year, making only 18.6% of his three-point field goal attempts (13 of 70) after Indiana's February 7 win against Illinois and shooting only 3 of 15 from the field and 0 of 6 from the three-point line in the team's loss to Arkansas in the first round of the 2008 NCAA Tournament.
+He was highly effective for Indiana in his first 18 games as the Hoosiers started the season with 17 wins and only one loss, but entered into a noticeable shooting slump at the end of the year, making only 18.6% of his three-point field goal attempts (13 of 70) after Indiana's February 7 win against Illinois and shooting only 3 of 15 from the field and 0-of-6 from the three-point line in the team's loss to Arkansas in the first round of the 2008 NCAA tournament.
 Gordon played the second half of the season with an injured wrist.

 On March 10, 2008, Gordon was named Big Ten Freshman of the Year and to the First Team of the Big Ten Conference by the coaches and media, along with his teammate D. J. White.
 He was also a third-team All-American.

 Gordon announced on April 4, 2008, at 4:00pm at the Jewish Community Center that he would enter the 2008 NBA draft.